Cover Photo Image

 Engage in leadership

 Many fellowships value leadership experiences that are deep and transformational.
 Early in your career, get involved in activities that align with your interests.
 These can relate to your major or be totally different.
-Holding an officer position in a campus group is excellent.
-Other forms of leadership are equally valuable, including advocacy, event planning, community engagement, teaching and mentorship.
+Holding leadership positions such as an officer or executive in a campus group, event planning, community engagement, or even teaching and mentorship are excellent examples of how to get involved.

 An important aspect of leadership is demonstrating your commitment to the issues you care about the most.
-Be selective.
-Deep engagement in one activity is better than minimal involvement in several.
+Be selective!
+A strong commitment to one activity is better than minimal involvement in several.

 Use your summers wisely